ProteinCalc Logo

 Very low appetite20-30 g per mini-mealUse small meals, shakes, and soft foods.

-Kidney disease or complex diabetesindividualizedFollow clinician guidance over generic targets.
+Kidney disease or complex diabetesindividualizedFollow clinician guidance over generic ranges.

 Why Protein Gets Harder on GLP-1s